ePrivacy and GPDR Cookie Consent by Cookie Consent How much does a loft conversion cost in the UK: breakdown and tips

 Roof terrace £18,165 - - - - -

 Please note: these estimates do not include VAT, nor do they cover the cost of glazing or fittings, such as ensuites.
-These are the costs associated with labour and materials, so also do not include further professional fees or legal costs.
+These are the costs associated with labour and materials, so also do not include further professional fees or legal fees.

 For a more thorough and tailored quote, you can always book a free consultation with our team.